todd-beckman/CSCI-432/Script.md

 In 1956, up in the Netherlands, a man named Dijkstra conceived of an algorithm for finding these paths rather quickly.
 It more or less works by always looking at the point nearest to the start, so when you get to the goal, you know that whatever path you took to get there was the shortest.

-DRAW THREE DUDES WITH NAMES
-About 30 years later, 3 neat guys at the Stanford Research Institute conceived of a modified algorithm called A-Star.
+DRAW THREE DUDES WITH NAMES Peter Hart, Nils Nilsson and Bertram Raphael About 30 years later, 3 neat guys at the Stanford Research Institute conceived of a modified algorithm called A-Star.
 This algorithm was very similar to Dijkstra's except that it incorporated a guesstimate of how close a given location is to the goal.
 The intuition is that we can avoid looking at certain places if we have some information about our world.